DEFINITION & CALCULATION of PRAYER TIMINGS

 As can be deduced from this general information, the compass drift angle is not constant but changing with time and place.
 Earth Magnetic Declination Map is a chart which shows the declination on anywhere over the world at a fixed time (Figure 19).
 The compass drift for England for example is inferred as near 0° from the map; however it was -15° one century before (each color represents 5°).

 In order to produce an earth declination map for the future, it is necessary to foresee the annual change of the geomagnetic field for all latitudes and longitudes.
 Since the modeling of the field is rather complex, only short-term (5 year) estimations can give results with sufficient accuracy.
 One of the most detailed works on this subject is known as the International Geomagnetic Reference Field (IGRF).
-This model with its latest (12th) revision, also used by the Alperen software, enables worldwide field calculations between years 1900~2019 with an accuracy of 0.1 nT.
-The 2015 revision of another model, WMM (World Magnetic Model) on the other hand, produces successful results for years 2015~2019.
+This model with its latest (13th) revision, also used by the Alperen and Magna software, enables worldwide field calculations between years 1900~2024 with an accuracy of 10 nT.
+The 2020 revision of another model, WMM (World Magnetic Model) on the other hand, produces successful results for years 2020~2024.

 The horizontal component of the geomagnetic field varies between 10~40 µT, except near geomagnetic poles.
 In the vicinity of the poles, the horizontal flux decreases considerably, Qibla determination with compass will no longer be reliable.
 Moreover, it should be kept in mind that environmental influences and the quality of the compass may affect the correctness of the angle obtained.
 Our advice is to use the compass only if the alternative methods described below are not applicable.
 Even then, we recommend measuring the angle on multiple places, especially when indoor.